replicatedhq/replicated-docs/docs/enterprise/updating-app-manager.md

       ```
       Where `VERSION` is the target KOTS version.

-    For more kots CLI installation options, including information about how to install or update without root access, see [Installing the kots CLI](/reference/kots-cli-getting-started).
+    For more KOTS CLI installation options, including information about how to install or update without root access, see [Installing the KOTS CLI](/reference/kots-cli-getting-started).

-1. Run the following command to update KOTS to the same version as the kots CLI:
+1. Run the following command to update KOTS to the same version as the KOTS CLI:

    ```bash
    kubectl kots admin-console upgrade -n NAMESPACE